GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
-So the whole process is two steps forward and one step back.
+> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.
 >
-> ~ *Fred Brooks*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts